ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 If we have an ordered bookshelf, and want to keep using binary search on it, adding a new book requires careful consideration.
-There is only a single valid position for the new book to be placed, and we cannot swap existing books around.
+There is a single valid position for the new book to be placed, and we cannot swap existing books around.

 This touches on the subject of *invariants*, properties that must always hold on a data structure.